turingschool/front-end-curriculum/lessons/module-1/javascript-connecting-the-data-model-to-the-dom.md

 </div>

 <div class="call-to-action">
-## Enough with the fruit!
+## Enough with the codepens!
 Let's look at a REAL project!

 Now that we have more context for how to separate the data model and the DOM, let's look back at your paired project!